 Customers without off-street parking can liaise with us to find a solution, depending on the property.
 However, this type of installation does not qualify for the Government grant.

 Absolutely.
 There are three main grants available depending on where you live in the UK.
-These range from Office of Low emission Vehicles (OLEV) grants in the UK which provide £350, Energy Saving Trust (EST) grants for Scottish customers, which provide an additional £300 (on top of the £350 OLEV grant) and Sustainable Energy Authority of Ireland (SEAI) grants for customers in the Republic of Ireland who can get a £600 discount.
+These range from Office for Zero Emission Vehicles (OZEV) grants in the UK which provide £350, Energy Saving Trust (EST) grants for Scottish customers, which provide an additional £300 (on top of the £350 OZEV grant) and Sustainable Energy Authority of Ireland (SEAI) grants for customers in the Republic of Ireland who can get a £600 discount.
 Andersen charges are eligible for all these and our team will help you process them.

 We are EV charging specialists.
 We know electric car owners want the fastest way to charge without compromising on the charging point they put on their property.
 Unfortunately, many charges are ugly eyesores that are nothing more than basic electrical sockets with zero cable management or low-end plastic components.
-We’ve built intelligence into our smart chargers, making them aesthetically attractive in a range of colours that are built to last with a lifetime guarantee on our chassis.
+We’ve built intelligence into our smart chargers, making them aesthetically attractive in a range of colours that are built to last.
 We are the leaders in elegant, aesthetically designed home car charging solutions, and also run our own network of Andersen in house installers which is why we’re also the recommended charging partner of choice for Porsche GB.